akhilmathurs/libriadapt/README.md

 These are the instructions to download and use the [LibriAdapt dataset](https://ieeexplore.ieee.org/document/9053074) released at ICASSP 2020.

 The dataset is released under CC BY 4.0 license.
-If you use it in your work, please cite the following paper:
+If you use any part of the dataset in your work, please cite the following paper:

 *Akhil Mathur, Fahim Kawsar, Nadia Berthouze and Nicholas D. Lane, "Libri-Adapt: a New Speech Dataset for Unsupervised Domain Adaptation," 2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Barcelona, Spain, 2020, pp. 7439-7443, doi: 10.1109/ICASSP40776.2020.9053074*